bottom-feeder/bottom-feeder.github.io/README.md

 - Devised and evaluated tests for freelance candidates.
 - Created glossaries and style guides, maintained translation memories.
 - Wrote and published instructions for in-house employees and outsourced personnel (see the example for language service providers from CIS countries [here](https://bit.ly/LSPReqsEN/)).
-- Consulted staff on language quality issues (see an example of the presentation [here](https://prezi.com/view/mEXuGyX4LVUY8fP9Zgk9/)).
+- Consulted staff on language quality matters (see an example of the presentation [here](https://prezi.com/view/mEXuGyX4LVUY8fP9Zgk9/)).
 </details>

 <br />